-Bravehearts’ White Balloon Day is Australia’s largest and longest running campaign dedicated to preventing child sexual assault.
+Bravehearts’ White Balloon Day is Australia’s largest and longest-running campaign dedicated to preventing child sexual assault and exploitation.

-Held annually during National Child Protection Week, on the first Friday of September, White Balloon Day unites communities to make a commitment to protecting kids.
+Held annually during National Child Protection Week, White Balloon Day unites communities to make a commitment to protecting kids.

 Learn more below about the history and legacy of White Balloon Day.

 Bravehearts’ first official White Balloon Day was held in 1997.
 After more than two decades, the white balloon is now a symbol of hope for survivors of child sexual assault and encourages them to break the silence by speaking out.
-In turn, the humble white balloon works to protect today’s children against sexual assault.
+In turn, the humble white balloon works to protect today’s children against sexual assault and exploitation.

 White Balloon Day not only raises awareness of the crime of child sexual assault and how our community can take an active role in protecting children, the day also helps to encourage survivors of child sexual assault to speak out and break the silence around the crime.